 Understanding the Webhook Overview Page

-|Webhooks are not firing||
+|Webhooks are not firing

-|Outbound Webhooks are missing Tags
+|Outbound webhooks are missing tags

-|Error Response from APIs||
+|Error response from APIs

 Review your third party API documentation and webhook logs to ensure that you are sending valid parameters through your webhooks.

-Webhooks are delayed
+Webhooks delays are affecting results

 Retreaver webhooks are typically fired, processed and returned in under a second.
 Any delays outside of that range is caused by the external infrastructure that is being used to process those webhooks.